On affine rigidity: Neighborhood affine rigidity

 See Figure~\ref{fig:spider} for an example showing that the converse of Proposition~\ref{prop:ar} is not true.
-Here we show a neighborhood affinely rigid framework in $\RR^2$ that does not have a non-symmetric equilibrium stress matrix of co-rank $d+1=3$.
+The framework is clearly neighborhood affinely rigid since the central vertex is adjacent to all of the other vertices.
+Meanwhile the outer 4 vertices have only one neighbor and hence must have all zeros in their corresponding rows of any non-symmetric equilibrium stress matrix.
+Thus, this framework cannot have a non-symmetric equilibrium stress matrix of co-rank $d+1=3$.

 \begin{remark} Generic global rigidity of a graph~$\Gamma$ in $\EE^d$ can be characterized either using the dimension of the kernel of a single symmetric stress matrix of a generic framework $(p, \Gamma)$ or using the dimension of the \emph{shared symmetric stress kernel} of a generic~$p$: the intersection of the kernels of all stress matrices of~$p$~\cite{GHT10}.